 While the caramel is cooling you make the Pavlova batter.
 After portioning them onto the baking sheet, swirl the homemade caramel sauce lightly into them, being careful not to mash down too hard.
 Here's the "before" photo:

-If you’ve made meringue cookies, then you’ll be comfortable making these.
-I was surprised at how easy it was, but patience is needed for making the caramel as well as the meringue.
-It took quite awhile to get those stiff peaks from the batter.
+If you've made meringue cookies, then you'll be comfortable making these.
+I'm surprised at how easy it is, but patience is needed for making the caramel as well as the meringue.
+It takes quite awhile to get those stiff peaks from the batter.